josephmienko/crooked-sentry/simulation/README.md

 # Crooked Sentry Simulation Environment

-This directory contains Docker-based simulation of the Raspberry Pi environment for testing the complete crooked-sentry architecture locally.
+This directory contains Docker-based simulation of the Raspberry Pi environment for testing the complete crooked-services architecture locally.

 ## Purpose